SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Target Selection and Observation

 \subsubsection{Obscured AGN across Cosmic Time}

-The SMILES dataset is also designed to search and characterize the obscured AGN population and improve the AGN census combined with other multi-wavelength dataset in the central region of GOODS-S field (e.g, G. Rieke et al. submitted; \citealp{sun_extreme_2025}).
+The SMILES dataset is also designed to search and characterize the obscured AGN population and improve the AGN census combined with other multi-wavelength datasets in the central region of GOODS-S field (e.g, \citealp{sun_extreme_2025, rieke_confirming_2025}).
 Based on comprehensive SED analysis of HST, JWST/NIRCam and JWST/MIRI photometry, \citet{lyu_active_2024} identified a substantial sample of AGN candidates in the MIRI bands, many of which show evidence of heavy dust obscuration.
+Our obscured AGN parent sample is drawn directly from this catalog, and we adopt their AGN classifications without imposing any additional color cuts.
 NIRSpec spectroscopy allows us to probe the AGN evidence in the rest-frame optical wavelengths and characterize key physical properties.
 For AGN at $z\sim1$-3.7, we simultaneously cover H$\alpha$, H$\beta$, [O~{\sc iii}], and [N~{\sc ii}], enabling rest-frame optical classification via diagnostic diagrams such as the BPT \citep{baldwin_classification_1981}.
 For broad-line AGN, we can also derive virial black hole masses using the line widths of H$\alpha$, H$\beta$, and Paschen lines at lower redshift.
 Additionally, emission line profiles in these sources allow us to search for outflow and inflow signatures associated with AGN feedback.